-Joseph Henry Apple, at 28 one of the youngest men in the nation to be appointed to a college presidency.
+Joseph Henry Apple, at 28, was one of the youngest men in the nation to be appointed to a college presidency.
 He organized, developed and led Hood College for an unprecedented 41 years.
 Upon his retirement, he was the oldest college president in continuous active service at a single institution in the United States.
-He earned his bachelor's, master's, and doctoral degrees at Franklin and Marshall College, and was an ordained minister in the Reformed Church.
+He earned his bachelor's, master's and doctoral degrees at Franklin and Marshall College, and was an ordained minister in the Reformed Church.

 Henry I. Stahr